confidential-containers/cloud-api-adaptor/azure/build-image.md

 ### Resource group

+> [!NOTE]
-> **Note**: Skip this step if you already have a resource group you want to use.
+> Skip this step if you already have a resource group you want to use.
 Please, export the resource group name in the `AZURE_RESOURCE_GROUP` environment variable.

 Create an Azure resource group by running the following command: